LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Data.frames (Ordering data.frames)
 =========================================================
-Since the order argument returns an index of intended order for vector, we can use the order() function to order Data.frames by certain columns
+Since the order argument returns an index of intended order for a vector, we can use the order() function to order data frames by certain columns

 ```r
 dfExample